LaSalle County Nuclear Generating Station

-Electricity generation

 Surrounding population

 The Nuclear Regulatory Commission defines two emergency planning zones around nuclear power plants: a plume exposure pathway zone with a radius of 10 mi, concerned primarily with exposure to, and inhalation of, airborne radioactive contamination, and an ingestion pathway zone of about 50 mi, concerned primarily with ingestion of food and liquid contaminated by radioactivity.

 The 2010 U.S. population within 10 mi of LaSalle was 17,643, an increase of 7.1 percent in a decade, according to an analysis of U.S. Census data for msnbc.com.
 The 2010 U.S. population within 50 mi was 1,902,775, an increase of 22.6 percent since 2000.
 Cities within 50 miles include Joliet (34 miles to city center).

-Site area emergency
+Incidents

+On March 9, 1988, the reactor 2 of the Lasalle NPP experienced a quite strange incident. due to a valving error during maintenance by the staff, water entered the sensors monitoring the water level in the core.
+This lead to miscalculations of the water level in the core, leading to a trip of the recirculation pumps and later, the failure of the feed water preheaters, resulting in confusion among the operators, and oscillations of the reactor power until the reactor automatically scrammed when the neutron flux in the core reached 118% of the maximum.
+This was one of the most serious incidents in the USA.
+The NRC also published a bulletin regarding the incident and precautions to be taken.

 On February 20, 2006, a "site area emergency" was declared at the plant at 12:28 AM.
 This was the first SAE declared at a US nuclear plant since 1991.
 Workers were shutting down Unit 1 for refueling when the plant's turbine control system malfunctioned, SCRAMing the reactor.
 The reactor had been operating at 6 percent power output at the time.
 Plant instruments indicated three of 185 control rods used to shut down the reactor were not fully inserted triggering the emergency declaration.
 After a reset, the plant's instruments indicated that only one control rod was not fully inserted, not three.
 The emergency ended at 4:27 AM with no damage or release of radioactivity.

 Post trip evaluations have confirmed that all control rods were fully inserted within four minutes of the reactor SCRAM.
 A review indicates the problem was with the indication sensors, and that all control rods were fully inserted immediately at the time of the reactor scram.
 Follow-up evaluations also demonstrated that even if the three subject control rods remained fully withdrawn in a cold shutdown condition, the reactor would have remained adequately shutdown.